 Divorce Attorneys Across the Country Gear Up for Increase in Cases After Ashley Madison Hack

 is a dating service-style site that allows for anonymous cheating among married people.
-The website was hacked and millions of users’ data – including full names, partial credit card numbers, email addresses, and mailing addresses – was leaked for the public to see.
-Frantic spouses scoured the information and a tragic number found their spouse’s information.
+The website was hacked, and millions of users’ data – including full names, partial credit card numbers, email addresses, and mailing addresses – was leaked for the public to see.
+Frantic spouses scoured the information, and a tragic number found their spouse’s information.

 “With this release of data, every curious spouse in America is going to check to see if their partner is on this list,” said Susan M. Moss, a partner at the New York firm Chemtob Moss & Forman.
 “This will lead to an influx of more divorces — or at the very least some very difficult conversations.”

 While data analysts are still determining how often extramarital affairs occurred through user accounts on Ashley Madison – versus more common forms of cheating, including use of other dating websites, and simply meeting someone new at work or a social event – for many spouses, simply having an account on Ashley Madison seems to be cause for concern and potential divorce proceedings.
-There is no gray area about an Ashley Madison account, in many people’s opinions – the only reason to set up an account on that website is because the person has the intention to cheat on their spouse.
+There is no gray area about an Ashley Madison account, in many people’s opinions – the only reason to set up an account on that website is that the person has the intention to cheat on their spouse.
 Whether they are successful or not is beside the point.

 Infidelity is a common reason for spouses to file for divorce or consult a divorce attorney.
-In the heat of the moment, an emotionally wounded partner might think that divorce due to emotional harm will have a more favorable outcome for them..
+In the heat of the moment, an emotionally wounded partner might think that divorce due to emotional harm will have a more favorable outcome for them.

 “I often hear from the wronged spouse: ‘I knew he was cheating!
 Now that I have proof I can get the house, the kids, the …'” says New York City divorce lawyer Morghan Richardson.
 The reality is that most states have no-fault divorce laws.
 That means that a judge doesn’t care why you are splitting up.”